Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 ## The lower-level APIs
 The sample application on which this article focused is **simplesample\_amqp**.
 This sample uses the higher-level (the non-"LL") APIs to send events and receive messages.
 If you use these APIs, a background thread runs which takes care of both sending events and receiving messages.
 However, you can use the lower-level (LL) APIs to eliminate this background thread and take explicit control over when you send events or receive messages from the cloud.

-As described in a [previous article](iot-hub-device-sdk-c-iothubclient.md), there is a set of functions that consists of the higher-level APIs:
+As described in [IoT Hub Client overview document](.\iot-hub-device-sdk-c-iothubclient.md), there is a set of functions that consists of the higher-level APIs:

 * IoTHubClient\_CreateFromConnectionString
 * IoTHubClient\_SendEventAsync